 Soak up some culture after dark with Museums at Night, as museums and galleries across London throw open their doors after hours during the three-day biannual festival.

-With late-night exhibitions and a range of talks, guided tours and special events, Museums at Night is a fantastic opportunity to enjoy London’s culture and history in a new light.
+With late-night exhibitions, Halloween-themed events, quirky workshops and torchlit tours, Museums at Night in October is a fantastic opportunity to enjoy London’s culture and history in a new, spookier light.

-The festival returns from 17 to 20 May 2017 for another weekend of after-dark culture.
+The festival also takes place in May every year, for another weekend of late-night culture.